-Sam Schechter is an instructor in the Communications Department at Douglas College, located at multiple campuses in Metro Vancouver, and also continues to be a member of the faculty at the University of the Fraser Valley.
+Sam Schechter is Chair of the Communications Department and a member of the Education Council at Douglas College, which is located at multiple campuses in Metro Vancouver.
+He also continues to be a member of the faculty at the University of the Fraser Valley.

 He has taught a wide variety of courses, including public relations, social media, interdisciplinary studies, public speaking, and professional communications.

 Previously, he developed and taught social media courses at Royal Roads University and in the Media & Public Relations program at Vancouver Community College.

 Before entering academia, Sam worked in politics and government for more than a decade.
 In 2005, he was elected as a municipal councillor in the City of North Vancouver.
 He also, at various times, worked as a campaign manager, as party fundraising staff, as campaign communications staff, and as government political staff (for one opposition MLA and for one cabinet minister).

 Sam is happily married with one child (and another on the way).
 He and his wife are both avid travelers and were certified as wine stewards by the International Sommelier Guild.

 Sam has served as an instructor at four post-secondary institutions in British Columbia: Douglas College, the University of the Fraser Valley, Royal Roads University, and Vancouver Community College.
 He has both taught and developed curriculum for continuing education courses, undergraduate courses, and courses at the master's degree level.

 At Douglas College, Sam sits on the College's Education Council and is Chair of the Communications Department.
 Connecting his professional experience, experience teaching abroad, and interest in interdisciplinary education to his teaching at Douglas College continues to be a professional priority.

 2011 - Present